mosaic-jasondebolt/phoenix/Phoenix/README.md

 This template creates an EC2 launch configuration, auto scaling group, security groups, EC2 instances, load balancers, an other EC2 resources.

 ##### template-lambda.json
+This template contains Lambda functions and all resources required for deploying lambda functions, such as IAM roles and security groups.
+Phoenix ships with a VPC proxy lambda function which can proxy HTTP requests from API Gateay to to private instances in an ECS cluster.
+A example "Project" Lambda function which handles requests from API Gateway is also provided.
+Note that Lambda functions that require access to private EC2 or ECS resources must be placed in a VPC.

 ##### template-cognito.json
+This template creates AWS Cognito resources such as an AppClient and UserPool.
+Like all CloudFormation templates, this template can be extended.

 ##### template-cognito-internals.json
+This template creates AWS Cognito resources that are not fully supported in AWS CloudFormation, such as user pool auth domains, resource servers, user pool clients, and route53 record sets.
+Cognito is one of the AWS services that doesn't have all resources covered/provisionable by CloudFormation.
+This template solves this problem by using an <a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources-lambda.html"> AWS Lambda-backed Custom Resource</a> within the template.
+Within the template, a Lambda function is created from the "lambda/cognito_internals" Python code, and invokes the code during stack create/update/delete operations.
+After the lambda function is invoked, it returns data and control back to the CloudFormation stack.

 ##### template-api-custom-domain.json